NikeetPandit/GRACE-Gravity-Space-Mission-Toolkit/README.md

 # GRACE Gravity Space Missions Toolkit

-Database functions and three dependent processing functions are released.
+Database functions and some processing functions are released.
 Functions work across GRACE and GRACE-FO space missions seamlessly.
 This is a toolbox for GRACE mission level-1 mission measurements.

-As I work and finalize processing routines in my GRACE gradiometery space mission toolkit, I will upload more processing routines.

 I have used this toolbox to analyze huge datasets of GRACE mission data; billions of measurements have been reduced to reveal smooth geophysical signals for nearly 20 years of data.
 I have validated extensively the toolbox against ESA's GOCE, another gravity space mission.